redsanket/spark/external/hbase/guide/programming/index.rst

 We'll go through a short tutorial, look at the structure of resource identifiers, and then give some sample code for making HTTP requests in the Yahoo environment.

-Note that this quick tutorial doesn't go into detail on REST security, which is mandatory and used at Yahoo.
-Check our Twiki `here <https://twiki.corp.yahoo.com/view/Grid/HBase_Stargate#Security>`_ for how to use YCA or Kerberos to access HBase.

 Quick Walkthrough
 -----------------